DebatableMiracle/ESP-CSI-for-Machine-Learning/README.md

 - **Real-time Model Execution:** Runs machine learning models on incoming CSI data.
 - **Training Pipeline:** Links to external repository for training custom CSI-based models.

+## Getting Started with some of the ESP32's CSI and AI (my current workflow and soon yours!)

+### Collecting data:
+Use [esp-csi](https://github.com/espressif/esp-csi) or my own repository's components (I've built my repo upon that).

+Connect two Esp32's to your PC, upload esp_recv and esp_send to the respective ESP32s using the following codes.

+'''
+# csi_send
+cd /examples/get-started/csi_send
+idf.py set-target esp32
+idf.py flash -b 921600 -p /dev/ttyUSB0 monitor
+'''

+'''
+cd /examples/get-started/csi_recv
+idf.py set-target esp32
+idf.py flash -b 921600 -p /dev/ttyUSB1
+'''

+Change set-target depending upon your ESP32 chip, if wrong one is selected, you'll see some errors.
+You can raise issues if you need help.
+-b sets the baud rate of the device, make sure the baud rates match your whole setup (I use 921600 but increased baud rates may show some better results too)
+-p is the port of the device, the port in codeblock is default for linux systems, you can check your ports and use accordingly.

+Yayy you're seeing the data in terminal probably!

+'''
+#to check your data in terminal
+idf.py -b 921600 -p /dev/ttyUSB1 monitor
+'''

+**Visualize the data**

+'''
+cd /examples/get-started/tools
+# Install python related dependencies
+pip install -r requirements.txt

+# Graphical display
+python csi_data_read_parse.py -p /dev/ttyUSB1

+'''
+**Saving the data**

+But you're probably not just going to copy paste your data from terminal right?
+'''
+idf.py -b 921600 -p /dev/ttyUSB1 monitor | grep "CSI_DATA" > my-experiment-file.csv
+'''

+ Now you can label them as you want, use an RTC to add labels through other sensors and concatenate. (coming soon too!)

 ## Getting CSI Data

 ### Router-Based CSI